spectrocloud/librarium/docs/docs-content/troubleshooting/nodes.md

 and an associated public IP, which conflicts with the existing network configuration.

-While this issue has been resolved for Palette-managed Azure clusters, you need to manually delete the incorrectly created `kubernetes` load balancer and public IP address from your Azure account.
+While this issue has been resolved for Palette-managed Azure clusters, you need to manually delete the incorrectly created `kubernetes` load balancer and the associated public IP address from your Azure account.

 ### Debug Steps